ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 Specializing technology people into the SAP folks, the CRM folks, the custom dev folks encourages this thinking and reinforces the boundaries.
 Putting technologists inside the business organizations can help re-orient their goals.
-Have the think about business challenges and solutions, not technologies first.
+Have them think about business challenges and solutions, not technologies first.

 #### Businesses have to develop their own digital systems as *products*